Reicher/Petri-Dish-Simulator/README.md

 This is my first take on java and the JFSML library (http://jsfml.org/).

 Controls:
 * 'P' 		= Pause
+* 'Scroll' 	= Camera Zoom
+* 'Left/Right'  = Camera Pan

 Next To do's:
-* Make the dish area movable with pan and zoom.
+* Add limits to the camera pan
+* Prevent the camera zoom to fuck up
 * Be able to select a bacteria and see info about it
 * Fine tune how the genes should interact with speed, eating pace etc.
 * Refactor code...